Instagram Stories mimics Polly with new polls

 Microsoft’s Mixed Reality platform is now open to SteamVR developers

 Polly blew up with teens last month by tacking multiple-choice polling onto Snapchat.
 Instagram is following suit with its own polling feature within Stories.
-Now just like adding a location sticker, you can add a two-answer poll on top of you Stories that friends can answer with a tap.
+Now just like adding a location sticker, you can add a two-answer poll on top of your Stories that friends can answer with a tap.

 Instagram Stories lets you write your own question and defaults the answers to Yes and No, though you can edit those to be whatever you want.
 Friends will see results as soon as they answer, and you’ll find who voted for what in your Stories view count page.